-The Plan's health care benefits described in this booklet are the Managed Medical Care Program ("MMCP"), the Comprehensive Health Care Benefit ("CHCB"), the Mental Health and Substance Abuse Care Benefit ("MHSA"), and the Managed Pharmacy Services Benefit ("MPSB").
+The Plan's health care benefits described in this booklet are the Managed Medical Care Program ("MMCP"), the Comprehensive Health Care Benefit ("CHCB"), the Mental Health and Substance Use Disorder Benefit (as provided through the MMCP and CHCB) ("MHSUD"), and the Managed Pharmacy Services Benefit ("MPSB").
+The Plan also provides ancillary benefits, including Telemedicine, expert second opinion services, health advocacy, and end-of-life planning.
 The benefits provided by this Plan are not insured.
 They are payable directly by the Plan.
+The Plan has contracted with third-parties to help administer the benefits - the most up-to-date contact information for each of the companies that administer benefits for the Plan can be found on www.yourtracktohealth.com.